ad-anuj/AnujKVDev/README.md

   Welcome to my github page! </br> I'm Anuj, a passionate Fullstack Web developer from <img
     src="https://cdn-icons-png.flaticon.com/512/330/330439.png" width="13" /> <b>India</b>.
   <br />
-  Continuously learning and improving my technical, social and interpersonal skills.
   My passion for software lies with dreaming up ideas and making them come true through code.
 I take great care in the experience, architecture, and code quality of the things I build.
+I'm continuously learning and improving my technical, social and interpersonal skills.
   <br />
   Besides programming, I have an immense interest in music.
 </p>